MediaMax

-MediaMax CD-3 is a software package created by SunnComm which was sold as a form of copy protection for compact discs.
+MediaMax, sometimes referred to as MediaMax CD-3 is a software package created by SunnComm which was sold as a form of copy protection for compact discs.
 It was used by the record label RCA Records/BMG, and targets both Microsoft Windows and Mac OS X. Elected officials and computer security experts regard the software as a form of malware since its purpose is to intercept and inhibit normal computer operation without the user's authorization.
 MediaMax received media attention in late 2005 in fallout from the Sony XCP copy protection scandal.

 MediaMax is a second-generation system meant to address the problems of earlier copy-preventing schemes, where many types of playback devices had difficulty reading discs in normal use.
 MediaMax was first used on Anthony Hamilton's Comin' From Where I'm From in the United States; the first US No. 1 CD to use it was Velvet Revolver's Contraband.
 (The European release of the Velvet Revolver album used Macrovision CDS-200 and the Japanese is without copy protection.)